top of page

 Brazil is key for achieving environment challenges

 Cattle farming occupies 170 M ha in Brazil, making it the world's largest beef producer.
-Extensive livestock production is a common practice, large-sized pastures (5,000 to 10,000 ha) are for sale as they often lose competitiveness
+Extensive livestock production is a common practice, large-sized pastures (1000 ha and up) are for sale as they often lose competitiveness

 Our goal is to convert pastures into A+ sustainable agroforestry systems.